Twiztid – “Unlikely Prescription” (Album Review)

 The song “Envy” is basically a mediocre attempt at a radio rock hit even though I can commend the message about how jealously can be the end of someone while the Seven-produced penultimate track “No Change” with Matt Brandyberry sounds like a cheesy entrance theme you’d hear on WWE nowadays.
 “World of Pretend” ends the album on a victorious note, with Twiztid talking about what it feels like when you’re reeled into such.

 These guys have ALWAYS had elements of rock in their music but now that they took on that sound for the length of an entire album, I’m on the fence with it.
 Half of these joints actually sound really good & the other doesn’t do all that much for me personally.
-That being said: I am looking forward to the album produced by Zeuss because he did a great job on the mastering, so I have a feeling he’s gonna help refine the style of rock Jamie & Mono wanna go into.
+That being said: I am looking forward to the successor Welcome to Your Funeral produced by Zeuss because he did a great job on the mastering, so I have a feeling he’s gonna help refine the style of rock Jamie & Mono wanna go into.
 I’d love more shit like “Empty”, “Wrong with Me”, “Alone”, “Darkness” & “Familiar” at some point.

 Score: 5/10